bitcraze/bitcraze-mechanics/thrust-stand-1580/readme.md

  - 3D print 2 x "thrust-stand-loadcell-adapter.stl" with high quality settings and at least 40% infill.
  - Remove the stock load cells
  - Screw the TAL221 load cells to the adapter as in TAL221_to_TAL220_adapter_mounting_4xM3x12mm.jpg.
 Screws will "thread" the plastic.
- - Mount it back according to TAL21_mounted*.jpg pictures
+ - Mount it back according to TAL21_mounted*.jpg pictures.
+The load cell wires should comming out inwards/backwards as the stock load cells.

 ## Calibrate
  - Open RCBenchmark software and connect to 15xx.
 You will need to activate Debug mode (in the Setup tab), and then enter the following hack code in the debug menu: